 Font choices can make or break a brand identity.
-A great font can cause a passerby to stop in their tracks, or a scroller on social media to pause.
 Fonts convey personality, meaning, history, and character.
-Essentially, fonts make a brand come alive.

-Let’s go through the four main font types, what they say about your brand, and look at some specific examples.
+Let’s review the four main font types, understand the distinction between them, what they say about your brand, and some examples.

 - Sans Serif